TheRealAnonymous008/quartz/content/details/creativity/architecture/Christopher Alexander/Pattern Structure.md

 	* "*Why*" does the pattern exist.
 What problem does it solve.
 What system of forces are involved in the pattern
 	* "*When / Where*" will this pattern work.
 We must define the exact range of contexts where the problem occurs and where the solution is appropriate.
 * *Because it is contextual, every pattern is self-contained*.
 To say a pattern is alive is to say that there is an empirical relationship between a limited context, a set of forces and a pattern which resolves these forces.
+* *Every pattern within the pattern language is an operator which differentiates space* -- it creates distinctions where no distinction was before.
+This operator is concrete.
+	* It is specific in that it gives rise to that particular pattern
+	* It is general in the sense that it is specific to a general context which gives rise to the pattern.
+	* The pattern language allows us to sequence these patterns together to create the final structure.

+# Working with Patterns
 * *Discovering patterns begins with observation*
 	* Begin with a set of structures and study what common features they have (a hypothesized pattern)
 	* Identify the problem that exists in those structures which lack the pattern -- typically this requires us to identify the forces at work and how the pattern resolves these forces.